Maximality of Laplacian Algebras, with Applications to Invariant Theory: Polarizations

 satisfies the condition in Definition \ref{D:k-NS}.
 Moreover, it is the complement of a Zariski-closed set, defined by polynomial equations in the polynomials $\langle (\nabla \rho_a)(x_i), (\nabla \rho_b)(x_j) \rangle_V$.
 Since these are generalized polarizations by Example \ref{E:Wallach}, we conclude that $U'$ is $\F^{(k)}$-saturated.
 Finally, $U'$ contains $U\cap (V_0)^k$.
 In particular, the Zariski-open set $U'$ is non-empty, therefore dense. \end{proof}

-The following is the main result in this section: \begin{theorem}[Homogeneity of generalized polarizations] Let $(V,\F)$ be an infinitesimal manifold submetry satisfying $k$-NS, with associated algebra of basic polynomials $A=\B(\F)$.
-Let $\OO(\F)$ be the closed subgroup of $\OO(V)$ consisting of all $g\in\OO(V)$ that map each $\F$-leaf to itself, and consider the diagonal action of $\OO(\F)$ on $V^k$.
-Then $A^{(k)}=\R[V^k]^{\OO(\F)}$. \end{theorem} \begin{proof} By definition of $G=\OO(\F)$, we have $A\In\R[V]^G$, and so $A^{(k)}\In\R[V^k]^G$.
+\todo{moved old Thm (now Theorem \ref{MT:hompol}) to the Intro now} \begin{proof}[Proof of Theorem \ref{MT:hompol}] Let $\F=\F_\sigma$ be the decomposition of $V$ into $\sigma$-fibers, and $G=\OO(\sigma)=\OO(\F)$.
+Since $A\In\R[V]^G$, we have $A^{(k)}\In\R[V^k]^G$.
 With Theorem \ref{T:separating} in mind, in order to prove the equality $A^{(k)}=\R[V^k]^G$, it suffices to show that $A^{(k)}$ is a local separating set for the decomposition of $V^k$ into the $G$-orbits, because $A^{(k)}$ is Laplacian by definition.

 Let $U\In V^k$ be an open subset as in Definition \ref{D:k-NS}, which, by Lemma \ref{L:k-NS}, we may assume to be $\F^{(k)}$-saturated and contained in $(V_0)^k$.
 We will show that $A^{(k)}$ separates $G$-orbits contained in $U$.
 Explicitly, given